aniket-work/My-Building-Of-Trading-Order-Management-System-Using-AI-Agents/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "My Building of AI Warehouse Manager"
+Follow these steps to set up and run the  "My Building Of Trading Order Management System Using AI Agents"

 1. Navigate to your project directory:
    ```